-If we suspect a child has been absent from school due to a holiday that we have not been informed about, the absence will be unauthorised and it is the responsibility of the parent(s) to provide evidence to the contrary (a doctor's certificate, for example).
+If we suspect a child has been absent from school due to a holiday that we have not been informed about, the absence will be unauthorized and it is the responsibility of the parent(s) to provide evidence to the contrary.
+This might be a doctor's certificate, for example.